Train models with any machine learning frameworks

 tar -czvf my-training.tar.gz my-training/

-2. Upload a new training script (or a new version)
+2. Upload a training script

 viam training-script upload --path=<path-to-tar.gz> \